blade-lang/blade/apps/nyssa/docs/testing.md

 ### Running your tests

-Now let's run the test.
-If you have installed Qi using `nyssa` (which is recommended), then you can run the following command at the root directory (the directory that contains the `tests` folder).
+Run the following command at the root directory (the directory that contains the `tests` folder) to run all tests.

 ```sh
 nyssa test